1j01/mopaint/README.md

 combine components/elements/ideas and make anything that works with X also apply to Y by making X and Y the same thing.
 Do more with less.
 [Multiism][].
 Once you have some data, there are a million and one things the user might want to do with it, manipulate it, organize it.
-The user should be able to act on different objects in the same ways if possible.
+The user should be able to act on different objects/data in the same ways if possible.
 Bulk actions should be a natural extension of singular actions, or the same if possible, if it makes sense.
-And many things the user might want to do are common between editors, and could be shared.
+And many things a user might want to do could be handled in a common way across editors.

 * Question the status quo.
-It's one thing to design an application to behave similarly to other applications so that users can pick it up easier and faster, but another to copy existing ideas (components, elements, concepts, the scope of a project or program, etc.) without question.
+It's one thing to design an application to behave similarly to other applications so that users can pick it up easier and faster, but another to copy existing ideas (components, elements, concepts, the *scope of a project* or program, etc.) without question.
-(Check out Bret Victor's talk [The Future of Programming][].
-And also his other work.)
+(btw check out Bret Victor's talk [The Future of Programming][].
+And his other work!)

 ## Crazy (or at least Kooky) Ideas

 #### Merging Concepts

 What if selections were just layers?
-(what if selections were just layers in a mode? and would it _have_ to be a mode?)
+((what if selections were just layers in a mode? and would it _have_ to be a mode?))
 what if you could have hierarchial selections? selections within selections, sublayers of layers?
 what if layers, layer groups, frames of an animation, selections, copy-pastes/duplicates, "smart objects", [recursive fractal references][Doodal], shapes and brush strokes and other operations - from you or other users, were all the same thing?